 Addison County is located on the western side of Vermont bordering the southern end of Lake Champlain.
-Middlebury is the approximate geographical center of Addison County.
-Approximate distances to reach us:
+It is accessible by several routes, Route 7 is the major north/south highway running the entire length of the state.
+Middlebury is the approximate geographical center of Addison County; approximate distances are listed below:

 - Burlington: 34 miles to the north